 Yes.
-Each PTA is a separate non-profit association organized under the authority of Texas and National PTAs.
-Each must be joined individually.
+Each PTA is a separate non-profit association organized under the authority of Texas PTA and National PTA.
+Each association must be joined individually.
 Each member must pay the dues listed in the PTA's bylaws, including national, state, and local portions, at every PTA they join.